 - The history of the Global White Lion Protection Trust

 - The threats to lions’ survival, including canned hunting, the cub cuddling industry, the lion bone trade as well as loss of habitat

 - The global conservation strategy to save the lion and local anti-poaching initiatives

 - The project’s innovative and successful reintroduction of captive-born lions into the wild

 - The cultural connection between local tribal communities and the sacred white lion

 Please note, the cost calculator shows the cost per person for our fixed-date experiences.
-If you wish to book this experience as a group of four or more on your choice of dates, please contact us for a bespoke quote.
+If you wish to book this experience as a group of four or more on your choice of dates, please contact us for a bespoke quote including a discount.

 Costs are subject to change but will be confirmed in writing at the time of booking.